llbuel/CppInterpreter/README.md

 The key strenght of MATLAB that this program intends to adopt is the ease of use during development and debugging of programs, such as the execution of individual C++ statements, and the ability to inspect, manipulate, and modify data during debugging at runtime, all from within the GUI application.

-## Writing Compilers and Interpreters

-The architecture and design of this program is derived from the Pascal interpreter implemented in Java as developed by Ronald Mak in his book "Writing Compilers and Interpreters".
-The program was converted from Java to C++, and developed to interpret and interact with C++ programs.

 ## Dependencies

 This application requires wxWidgets to build.
 You can find install and build instructions here: https://wiki.wxwidgets.org/Compiling_and_getting_started